KULeuven-MICAS/snax-gemm/README.md

 ### Base GEMM

-Base GEMM implements General Matrix Multiply: C = A * B. Base GEMM is parameterized and its parameters are listed below.
+Base GEMM implements General Matrix Multiply: C = (A -a) * (B - b), where a and b are scalar values.
+Base GEMM is parameterized and its parameters are listed below.
 These parameters can be configured in the `main/scala/gemm/Parameter.scala` file.
 | Parameter | Meaning |
 | - | -|
 | dataWidthA | Input matrix data width (integer) |